 There’s something inherently calming about a home filled with living, breathing greenery.
 Not only do houseplants freshen up your space, they’re also known to improve productivity, creativity, and general well-being through their natural air purifying properties.
 All the more reason to make sure our plant companions are happy and healthy.
 By following a few simple steps, you can set your plant parent journey up for success.
-We turned to local lifestyle brand and plant shop, EcoVibe Home, for some care tips.
+Below, local lifestyle brand and plant shop, EcoVibe Home answers a few common questions and provides their top five plant care tips.

 When should I repot my plant?

 There are a few things to consider when repotting indoor plants.
 First, try to limit your repotting projects to early spring, when roots are becoming active again after the dormancy of winter.
 Root health is of the utmost importance when it comes to establishing itself in its new home.
 If you just brought a plant home and are unsure if it’s ready for its annual pot up, there are a few signs you can look for:

 Roots growing out of the bottom of the planter is a telltale sign, and you might also notice that your plant is drying out very quickly in between watering.

 If your plant is tipping over in the pot and unable to support itself, it’s likely ready for a new home.

 Although some plants like to wait a bit longer before being potted up, repotting once a year, every year is a good practice.